 You must provide original documents that prove the child is British.
 Even if the child was born in the UK, we may ask to see further documents.

 A birth certificate is not considered absolute proof of identity.

-If the child was born in the UK, Channel Islands or Isle of Man
+Children born in the UK, Channel Islands or Isle of Man

-We need to see the child's full birth certificate showing parents' details and one of the following:
+You must provide the child's full birth certificate showing parents' details.